 One "cottage-loaf" microphone which may be used for (i), (ii), or (iii) has a response which falls away in the bass so that correction for close working (though variable with distance) is automatic.
-A ribbon used for (i) or (ii) will, however, require a great deal of low-frequency equalization to compensate for bass tip-up.
+Most figure-of-eight microphones used for (i) or (ii) will, however, require a great deal of low-frequency equalization to compensate for bass tip-up.